robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

    +---------------+------------------+--------------------------------------------------+

 The available methods and their arguments are also shown in a formal Java interface specification below.
-Contents of the :code:`java.util.Map attributes` are as in the table above.
+Contents of the `java.util.Map attributes` are as in the table above.
 It should be remembered that a listener *does not* need to implement any explicit interface or have all these methods.